The Lowcountry Open

 - Federal & State Regulations: No boat is allowed to weigh more than 1 fish of the same species at the weigh-station for standard boat-entry or standard TWT eligible species.
 However, 1 extra species per Youth Angler, per Lady/Veteran Angler, Bullseye Bonus or College Rivals TWT buy-ins may weigh.
 Each boat and team member must obtain all required federal and state licenses before fishing in tournament.
 A Federal Highly Migratory Species Permit is required to fish for the tourney-eligible tuna as follows: bluefin, bigeye, albacore, yellowfin or skipjack (see stripes on belly).
 Blackfin do not require HMS permits.
 Bonita and False Albacore (Little Tunny – see spots on belly) are NOT eligible tournament species.
 Check current federal regulations by phone at 1-888-USA-TUNA (1-888-872-8862) or https://hmspermits.noaa.gov/.
 Billfishes requiring HMS permit are as follows: blue or white marlins, sailfish or swordfish.
 All billfish to be released may not be removed from the water.
 All recreationally caught Atlantic billfish/swordfish landed must be reported to NMFS within 24 hours of landing at the dock.
 Anglers can report by calling 1-800-894-5528 or by visiting https://hmspermits.noaa.gov/.
 Recreationally caught billfish may not be sold.

-- Catch and Release Affidavits & Committee Boats: Inshore boats do not report catch and release on air, but affidavits must be returned to your respective weigh-station before closing.
+- Catch and Release Affidavits & Committee Boats: Inshore boats do not report catch and release on air, but Inshore and Billfish Challenge release affidavits must be returned to the weigh-station by 6PM.
 All Billfish Challenge species must be reported on air to committee boat, but only immediately upon time of release.
 Swordfish Rodeo releases must also be reported to committee boat during standard fishing hours.
 Catch affidavits must identify species, time released and boat name/number.
 Non-billfish and non-swordfish species are not to be reported to committee boat.
 The Lowcountry Open official tournament VHF channel is 65!

 - Passing Fish to another Vessel: Passing a fish to another vessel is permitted only due to mechanical breakdown.
 Fish must be accompanied by a signed catch report and confirmed with committee boats on VHF channel 65 at time of transfer.

 - Weigh-Stations: Manage your travel time!
-Boats with qualifying swordfish/offshore/nearshore species must be weighed at Ripley Light Yacht Club (RLYC) between 3pm – 6pm, or confirmed by the check-in boat by 6pm.
+All release affidavits and tournament species must be weighed at Ripley Light Yacht Club (RLYC) between 3pm – 6pm, or confirmed by the check-in boat by 6pm.
 All qualifying swordfish/offshore/nearshore fish must arrive to weigh-station by boat.
 No exceptions.
-Inshore catch reports and Flounder Bullseye Bonus species must be submitted/weighed between 3-6 pm at Bristol Marina on fish day.
+Inshore catch reports and Flounder Bullseye Bonus species are permitted to arrive by vehicle, and must be submitted/weighed between 3-6 pm at RLYC on fish day.
 Boats must be visible by weigh-masters or check-in boat by 6:00pm.
 Boats shall contact tournament officials via VHF channel 65 or LCO weighmaster’s phone number (843)697-8641.
 No mutilated fish will be weighed.
 Fish shall be accompanied by a catch report, and the boat agent or angler is required to sign the finalized catch report upon completion of weigh-in.
 At which point, your team has approved the official weight of your catch as final.
 Fish are subject to examination by tournament officials.

 - Tie Breaker: In the event of a tie for any tournament species weighed or caught and released, the first weighed fish of its species or earliest Catch and Release Affidavit returned to the weigh-station will be the winner.
 Weigh-station time limitations strictly enforced (above).